metarhia/globalstorage/README.md

 ### Additional features

 - Built-in database engine will minimize interprocess communication to access data
-- Minimize data transformations: all data slould be stored, stansmitted, handled and placed in RAM in the same format
+- Minimize data transformations: all data should be stored, transmitted, handled and placed in RAM in the same format
 - Maximum memory usage, read-ahead and lazy-write, minimizing data conversion
 - Using metadata everywhere, special declarative format for subject domein representation (including fields, relations, and indices), memory structures, GUI, API, etc.
 - The same API for client-side runtime and server-side runtime: